Sigbog is an avid Level 40 "Pokémon GO" player and raider with lots of knowledge and experience to draw from.

-Ho-Oh brings 45702 combat power to the table, and on paper is a very powerful Pokemon.
-However, being both Fire and Flying type makes it double weak to Rock, and powerful Rock type Pokemon are abundant in Pokemon Go.
-It's possible to beat Ho-Oh with 2 trainers, but even reasonable with a decent team to beat with 3 trainers.
-With 4 you should have no issues as long as you have some of the proper counters.
+Ho-Oh brings 45702 combat power to the table, and on paper is a very powerful Pokémon.
+However, being both Fire and Flying type makes it double weak to Rock, and powerful Rock type Pokémon are abundant in Pokémon GO.
+It's possible to beat Ho-Oh with two trainers, but even reasonable with a decent team to beat with three trainers.
+With four, you should have no issues as long as you have some of the proper counters.

 Despite being slightly easier to take down, Ho-Oh is still a decent option in the meta so you'll want to lock down a few.
 Furthermore, Ho-Oh does have a Shiny Variant which should show up roughly 5% of the time.

 Seasoned raiders can skip this section, but if you're new to raiding you may want to check out these points.